harneetsahi/chaiCodeSeries/07ToDoContextLocal/README.md

 # TodoList

-It stores data in localStorage and fetches it.
+Todo App using react.
+Also stores data in localStorage and fetches it when it loads.

 # Steps: